quangis/transforge/docs/tutorial.md

 We now have an object that represents our language.
 We can use `stl`'s `.parse()` method to parse transformation *expressions*: complex combinations of operators.
-The parser accepts both functional notation, like `f(x, y)`, and lambda-style notation, like `f x y`.
+The parser accepts both function notation, like `f(x, y)`, and lambda-style notation, like `f x y`.

 In addition to operators, the expressions may contain numbers.
 These